callumalpass/clump/README.md

 # Clump

-Web UI for running Claude Code against GitHub issues and PRs.
+Web UI for running multiple Claude Code sessions against GitHub issues and PRs.

+## Motivation

+Claude Code runs in a terminal.
+GitHub issues and PRs live in a browser.
+Working on GitHub repos with Claude Code means switching between the two and manually providing context.

+Clump embeds Claude Code terminals in a web UI alongside GitHub data.
+It fetches issues and PRs via the GitHub API, spawns Claude Code processes, and saves transcripts to disk.
+Sessions are linked to the issues or PRs they analyze, so you can see what analyses have been run on a given issue.
+You can run multiple sessions in parallel across tabs, browse session history, and search past transcripts.
+A scheduler handles cron-based recurring runs.

 ## What it does